"Father of the fatherless and protector of widows is God in his holy habitation. God settles the solitary in a home.” — Psalm 68:5-6a

-This coming Sunday, November 10, is Orphan Sunday.
+*This coming Sunday, November 10, is Orphan Sunday.
 It is an opportunity for churches to be reminded of our call to care for the “least of these” in our community while bringing awareness to the growing number of orphans in the U.S. and around the world.
-As a way of acknowledging and participating in this day, we had our own Jon Morgan write the following blog post.
+As a way of acknowledging and participating in this day, we had one of our church members, Jon Morgan, write the following blog post.

 As an adoptive parent, I need to look no further than my own living room.
 I cannot really imagine my family without the presence of my youngest two sons, but they, without a doubt, would not be a part of my family if there had not been horrible events that caused them to need to be adopted.
 You do not become an orphan under sunny circumstances.
 Tragedy befell them before they were even born and they were left orphans.
 Because of tragedy they needed an intervention.
 They required someone from outside their circumstances to enter into their lives.
 They needed a change to their story.